helium729/vigna/README.md

 Future Plans
 ---------
-Current: more tests and debugging.
+Current: add configurations on E extension and M extension
 Next: more documentation about design details.